 Solid Power, Inc. Announces Full Year 2022 Financial Results

+Financial results and business update call scheduled for 5:00 p.m.
+ET today

-LOUISVILLE, Colo., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Solid Power, Inc. SLDP, a developer of solid state battery technology, today announced its financial results for the full year ended December 31, 2022.
+/EIN News/ -- LOUISVILLE, Colo., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Solid Power, Inc. (Nasdaq: SLDP), a developer of solid state battery technology, today announced its financial results for the full year ended December 31, 2022.

 Recent Business Highlights